cyrillkuettel/rover/README.md

 The number of Worker threads is variable.
 Generally speaking, they scale with the number of CPU cores.
 This configuration can be overridden in the [varia/gunicorn.conf](gunicorn.conf) file.

 # Milestones
-- [x] Websocket endpoint for low-latency bidirectional coummunication
+- [x] Websocket endpoint for low-latency bidirectional communication
 - [x] Dynamically display status information
 - [X] Display pictures, updated by ![App](https://github.com/cyrillkuettel/ecstatic-pilot)
 - [x] Timer, fetch Timestamp from device